krisrs1128/multimedia/README.md

 ## Example

 Here is a simple example of estimating direct and indirect effects.
 The data are randomly generated (no real effects), but we imagine that the ASV columns mediate the relationship between `treatment` and `PHQ`.
 This is mimics the possibility that the microbiome (ASV = Amplicon Sequence Variant) mediates the relationship between a treatment and depression (PHQ = Patient Health Questionnaire).
 You can find more details in the `random.Rmd` vignette.

 The original data here are a `SummarizedExperiment`.
 The package can also take phyloseq objects and data.frames.

     library(multimedia)

-    library(ggplot2)
+    ## Loading required package: brms

+    ## Loading required package: Rcpp

+    ## Loading 'brms' package (version 2.21.0).
+Useful instructions
+    ## can be found by typing help('brms').
+A more detailed introduction
+    ## to the package is available through vignette('brms_overview').

+    ##
+    ## Attaching package: 'brms'

+    ## The following object is masked from 'package:stats':
+    ##
+    ##     ar

+    ## Loading required package: glmnetUtils

+    ## Loading required package: ranger

+    ## Loading required package: tidyselect

     demo_joy()

 <pre class="r-output"><code>## class: SummarizedExperiment